Tremeschin/Monolithium/readme.md

 For every monolith in a world there's 9x exact copies of them within the Far Lands:

-- A monolith at spawn will appear on for:
+- A monolith at spawn appears on:
 - `(-x,  x) • ( 0,  x) • ( x,  x)`
 - `(-x,  0) • ( 0,  0) • ( x,  0)`
 - `(-x, -x) • ( 0, -x) • ( x, -x)`